volkanalkilic/Proxus_MQTT_Bench/Readme.md

 **Disclaimer:**

 This tool is designed to provide a standardized and repeatable benchmarking process.
-However, it's important to note that I'm not an expert in optimizing broker performance for each specific implementation, nor am I a seasoned software developer.
+However, it's important to note that I'm not an expert in optimizing broker performance for each specific implementation.
 The benchmark results may not reflect the absolute maximum performance achievable, and the code itself might benefit from community contributions.

 **Community Support:**